Frky/elph/README.md

 a new binary that includes this payload.
 * `-o path/to/generated/binary`: Gives the path to the modified binary.
 If unset, then the generated binary is `./patched`
 * `-j`: If this option is specified, the payload will be completed with a jump to the initial entry code of the binary.
 This means that after the payload will be executed, the program will run normally.
-If not specified, it is very likely that the program will crash after having executed the payload.
+If not specified, it is very likely that the program will crash after having executed the payload (depending on the patcing strategy and the payload).

 #### Patching examples